smith-chem-wisc/MetaMorpheus/README.md

 2. Select "New Calibrate Task" tab and enter the appropriate search parameters, using slightly liberal mass tolerances (10-20 ppm).
 Then "Add the Calibration Task".
 3. Select "New GPTMD Task" tab.
 Use tighter parent mass tolerance than you would in your typical search.
 Specify the G-PTM-D modifications that you think may be present in your sample.
 Many typical modifications are pre-selected.
 Then "Add the GPTMD Task".
 4. Select "New Search Task" tab.
 Specify the search paramters.
 High-resolution data that has been calibrated can frequently use a parent mass tolerance of 5ppm or less.
 Specify the Post-Search-Parameters (e.g. protein parsimony, quantification).
 Then "Add the Search Task".
 5. Select "Run all tasks!".
-Results can be viewed as the come up.
+Results can be viewed as they come up.

 ## Test Installation (Windows Command Line)